Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Mars is, on average, around 225 million kilometres away from Earth, which is roughly 600 times further than the distance between the Earth and the Moon.
 Despite this distance, humans have been sending scientific missions to the red planet for more than 50 years.

 The first spacecraft to orbit another planet, NASA's Mariner 9, arrived on 14 November 1971, narrowly ahead of two spacecraft sent by the Soviet Union.
-While these probes arrived later, they did deploy the first rover to land on Mars, even if contact was lost with it shortly after landing.
+While these probes arrived later, they did carry the first rover to land on Mars, even if contact was lost with them shortly after landing.